Joshua-Miles/warp-cable/README.md

 ```

-The callback will be called once the data is retrieved, every time the data is `yield`ed from the controller method it subscribed to.
+The callback to subscribe will be called every time data is `yield`ed from the controller method it subscribed to.

 Trigger accepts the same arguments, but no callback (future versions may return a promise or accept a callback for error handling):